 It is important to have some leadership, clinical, and volunteer experience.
 When looking at activities that you enjoy, be flexible and open to taking on roles that may combine more than one of these areas.
 For example, some students volunteer at free clinics or health fairs; this combines volunteer and clinical work, as well as the possibility of leadership if they take on more responsibility with the organization over time – the time they put into this activity benefits them three-fold.
 Rather than running around and participating in three different activities, this is a fantastic way to use their time to gain valuable life experience.

 - Manage your time realistically.

 Time is finite.
 There are only 24 hours in a day so every choice we make (or don’t make) about how we spend it is important.
 Look for activities that allow you to create more balance in your life.
 Participating in intramural sports or exercising regularly can allow you to de-stress and also include teamwork in your activities section.
 It may take some time to locate those activities that will relax you the most in the shortest amount of time possible, but you will be glad you did once you get into medical school and have less time to maintain the same level of balance.

 While this advice sounds great in theory, you may be wondering how to apply it.
 Start by making a list of the activities that you most enjoyed in the past.
 Are there any that you would like to continue?
 Are there any that also cover leadership, clinical, or volunteer work?
 Here are some practical ways to find these activities:

-Often, they will maintain a binder or list of activities that you can peruse for ideas.
+Often, they will maintain a list of activities that you can peruse for ideas.
 Some schools even have a lottery for the most popular clinical activities in the area.

-• Search the web for a community service planning council or composite list of volunteer activities in the city or town where you live.
+- Search for a community service planning council or composite list of volunteer activities in the city or town where you live.

 Network by asking everyone that you know in the area about the activities you are interested in pursuing.
 If you are new to the area, this can be a great strategy in establishing a strong network of support early in your education.